JERUSALEM OLD CITY

 towards Jaffa Street, the road that led to this day the many pilgrims who reached the Holy Land by sea.

 The wall of Jerusalem has 7 gates and each gate has a different name in Hebrew Arabic and of course English.

-The city can be divided into four quarters, each quarter has its own specialty.
-In the renewed Jewish quarter,
+The city can be divided into four quarters, each quarter has its own character. visiting the renewed Jewish quarter,

 which was heavily damaged during the War of Independence, the visitor can visit underground spaces that have been